hauntingly beautiful

 I flinched, as I let out a wince of pain.

-My bag fell upon the floor, as everything scattered around the
+My bag fell upon the floor, as everything scattered around the floor.

 Everything, including my precious picture of Cameron.

-I swallowed down hard, as I bent over to retrieve the picture,
+I swallowed down hard, as I bent over to retrieve the picture, first.

-I silently thanked God that the fram wasn't broken or
+I silently thanked God that the fram wasn't broken or cracked.

-Before I got to touch it, a perfectly manicured hand snatched it
+Before I got to touch it, a perfectly manicured hand snatched it out of my sight.

 I stared up at Maddi, who was holding the frame in her hand.

 "Well, well, Hayden.
-What do we have here?" she asked,
+What do we have here?" she asked, holding up the picture.

 I stood up, as I dropped my eyes to the floor.